FLUID: Training-Free Face De-identification via Latent Identity Substitution: Introduction

 \section{Introduction}

 The widespread deployment of face recognition (FR) systems has raised urgent concerns about biometric privacy.
 Facial images are permanent, uniquely identifiable, and easily captured, making them ideal for surveillance but difficult to protect.
-Although legal safeguards such as the General Data Protection Regulation \cite{gdpr} and India’s Digital Personal Data Protection Act \cite{dpdpa} have emerged, technical solutions remain limited.
+In modern digital ecosystems, ranging from public CCTV networks to social media platforms, facial data can be collected, stored, and analyzed at massive scale without an individual’s awareness or consent.
+Even with legal protections such as the General Data Protection Regulation \cite{gdpr} and India’s Digital Personal Data Protection Act \cite{dpdpa} in place, enforcement is challenging and often lags behind rapid advancements in AI-driven surveillance technologies.
 As a result, de-identification methods are increasingly needed to protect privacy and mitigate risks such as deepfake misuse \cite{westerlund2019emergence} before visual data are shared.

-Traditional de-identification techniques (e.g., masking, pixelation, and blurring) \cite{babaguchi2009psychological, ilia2015face} often degrade image quality and fail against modern FR models.
-Recent generative models, such as generative adversarial networks (GANs) \cite{goodfellow2014generative} and diffusion models (DMs)~\cite{ho2020denoising} offer promising alternatives with improved realism~\cite{wen2022identitydp, cai2024disguise, shaheryar2025black}.
-However, while these generative methods successfully achieve more realistic identity suppression than traditional ones, they share a critical limitation: most produce visibly altered faces immediately recognizable as de-identified.
-This occurs because they often fail to preserve well-known non-identity attributes, such as emotion, pose, and gender, resulting in uncanny or artificial-looking outputs.
-Consequently, viewers may perceive these protected images as unnatural or suspicious, which can further undermine content authenticity and source credibility.
+This need becomes especially critical as generative AI enables unprecedented manipulation of facial content, amplifying the potential for misuse if source identities are not adequately protected.